 How To Blow Glass At Home

-Once you have all of your tools and ingredients ready it is time to start “blowing” the glass… without actually blowing it, that is.
-You see, unless you have a furnace installed in your home that you can melt glass into – in which case you will want to follow these steps – you will most likely not be able to blow glass in the literal sense of the word, simply because you don’t have a blowpipe to blow into.
+Once you have all of your tools and ingredients ready it is time to start “blowing” the glass… without actually blowing it.
+Unless you have a furnace installed in your home that you can melt glass into – in which case you will want to follow these steps – you will most likely not be able to blow glass in the literal sense of the word, simply because you don’t have a blowpipe to blow into either.

-As such, a different technique will be used, which is called lampworking and which uses a blowtorch to melt the glass as it’s a more convenient tool to use at home than furnaces.
+As such, a different technique will be used, which is called lampworking and which involves the use of a blowtorch to melt the glass as this is a more convenient tool to use at home than furnaces.

 Learn How To Blow Glass At Home

-And while lampworking is a simpler way of making art than using furnaces, the techniques, ingredients and equipment you are going to use for each project will vary from one project to another.
-All of these methods, different supplies and equipment, along with instructions on how to use them properly take up more than a few paragraphs to describe, which is why we have allocated an entire section of this topic in our Introduction to Glass Blowing course that you can find by clicking here.
+While lampworking is a simpler way of making art than using furnaces, the techniques, ingredients and equipment you are going to use will vary from one project to another.
+Unfortunately, describing these methods in detail, or which supplies and equipment to use for each project, as well as step-by-step instructions on how to use these tools properly takes up more than a few paragraphs to describe properly which is why we’ve assigned an entire section of this particular topic (glass blowing at home) in our Introduction to Glass Blowing ebook.

-Inside of this beginner-friendly course you will learn everything you need to know about making glass art at home, along with detailed explanations of what each tool does and how to use it, a short history of glass blowing, as well as step by step instructions on how to make pipes, beads, vases, and more.
-Give it a try!
-It will really turn the finicky art of glassblowing into a true DIY project.
+Inside of this beginner-friendly guide you will learn everything you need to know about making glass art at home, along with detailed explanations of what each tool does and how to use it, a short history of glass blowing, as well as step by step instructions on how to make pipes, beads, vases, and more.
+Check it out!